- Why choose Exeter?

 - 6th in the UK for world leading and internationally excellent research in Education1 and influencer of national education policy

-- Ranked amongst the top three university providers of initial teacher training in the Good Teacher Training Guide 2013
+- Ranked amongst the top five university providers of initial teacher training in the Good Teacher Training Guide 2015

 - Consistently recognised by Ofsted and the National College for Teaching & Leadership as an outstanding provider of Primary and Secondary initial teacher education

 - Excellent graduate employment statistics, with 91 per cent of PGCE trainees who achieved QTS in the 2011-12 cohort securing a teaching post within a year of completion